 Aliesha Timms Wilson

 She spends much of her spare time devoted to her animals at home.
 What Aliesha lacks in domestic skills, she makes up for in artistic ability, such as sculpting, carving and sewing.
-She also has a love for literature, especially Jane Austen and Jasper Fforde.

 Since childhood, Aliesha had maintained a special interest in elephants and hopes to someday work with them.
 She is a member of the Canadian Animal Assistance team and has participated in a number of initiatives in Botswana, Africa, Bella Bella BC and, most recently, Ahousaht BC.